 The spring season of March to May is considered the best time for Everest climbing.
 Spring is also the most popular season for the expedition.
 The months of April and May and then again October and November are the classic climbing period.
 The summer months of monsoon rains and the winter months from December to February are the most unfavorable time not only for this Expedition but also for trekking to other parts of Nepal Himalayas.

 Being a local trek and expedition company in Nepal, Alpine Ramble Treks (Pvt) (ltd) employs and trains local staff so that the local communities benefit from our adventure operations.
 However, we never compromise on our high safety and quality standards.
 All of our leaders and guides are carefully selected based on their aptitude, experience, and leadership skills.
 Most of our guides have been continuously working with us for more than 15 years.
 Our guides are trained for remote emergencies and are well versed in local politics, culture, and customs.
 Please check out the personal records of our guides who have scaled Mt.
 Everest several times, including hundreds of other lesser peaks.
 Thus, we guarantee that all our guides, cooks, and other crew members are qualified and experienced professionals who make sure that you're always safe, sound, and happy.
-Most of our guides are from the Everest region and they grow up in the mountains and schooling about climbing since childhood life.
+Most of our guides are from the Everest region and they grow up in the mountains and have been schooling about climbing since childhood.